abigailfrostastro/abigailfrost.github.io/_pages/about.md

   - /about.html
 ---

+I have a new website!
+Please follow [this link](https://sites.google.com/view/abigail-frost-astro/home) to see my up-to-date information.

 I am a postdoctoral research associate interested in star and planet formation, massive stars and stellar multiplicity, which I study using some of the most powerful instruments available, such as those at the [Very Large Telescope/Interferometer](https://www.eso.org/public/teles-instr/paranal-observatory/vlt/) (VLTI) in Chile.
 My journey into astrophysics started with my masters degree (MPhys) at the [University of Exeter](http://www.skraus.eu/group.html).
 I went on to study for my PhD in Astrophysics at the [University of Leeds](https://eps.leeds.ac.uk/physics/pgr/4861/abigail-frost), which focussed on the study of the circumstellar environments of massive forming stars and their discs in the infrared.
 I currently work at [KU Leuven](https://fys.kuleuven.be/ster/staff/junior-staff/abigail-frost) in Belgium as a part of the [ERC MULTIPLES project](https://fys.kuleuven.be/ster/research-projects/multiples/).
 My various research pursuits are described below.

 Massive stellar multiplicity